microsoftgraph/microsoft-graph-docs/api-reference/beta/api/onpremisespublishingprofile-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the properties and relationships of an [onPremisesPublishingProfile](../resources/onpremisespublishingprofile.md) object.
+The possible publishing type values are: `applicationProxy`, `exchangeOnline`, `authentication`, `provisioning`, `adAdministration`.

 ## Permissions